-&lt;sup>2 See in contrast Section 367.045, F.S., which requires that when a hearing is requested with respect to a water or wastewater certificate application, "such hearing must, if feasible, be held in or near the area for which application is made."
+$^{^{2}}$ See in contrast Section 367.045, F.S., which requires that when a hearing is requested with respect to a water or wastewater certificate application, "such hearing must, if feasible, be held in or near the area for which application is made."

-&lt;sup>3 See Chapter 28-109, F.A.C., which was first enacted in 1997.
+3 See Chapter 28-109, F.A.C., which was first enacted in 1997.

-&lt;sup>4 Rule 28-109.006(1), F.A.C., provides, "Any evidence, testimony, and argument which is offered utilizing CMT shall be afforded equal consideration as if it were offered in person, and shall be subject to the same objections."
+4 Rule 28-109.006(1), F.A.C., provides, "Any evidence, testimony, and argument which is offered utilizing CMT shall be afforded equal consideration as if it were offered in person, and shall be subject to the same objections."

-&lt;sup>5 In Re: Amendments to Florida Rules of Civil Procedure, Florida Rules of General Practice and Judicial Administration, Florida Rules of Criminal Procedure, Florida Probate Rules, Florida Rules of Traffic Court, Florida Small Claims Rules, and Florida Rules of Appellate Procedure., No. SC21-21-990 (Fla.
-July 14, 2022) Id. at 4 & 30.
+5 In Re: Amendments to Florida Rules of Civil Procedure, Florida Rules of General Practice and Judicial Administration, Florida Rules of Criminal Procedure, Florida Probate Rules, Florida Rules of Traffic Court, Florida Small Claims Rules, and Florida Rules of Appellate Procedure., No. SC21-21-990 (Fla.
+July 14, 2022).
+6 Id. at 4 & 30.

-ORDER NO. PSC-2022-0276-PCO-GU DOCKET NO. 20220069-GU PAGE 3
+ORDER NO. PSC-2022-0277-PCO-GU DOCKET NO. 20220067-GU PAGE 3

-location and time of a service hearing dictates customer participation, virtual hearings empower customers to choose which time of day is most convenient for them - morning, afternoon, or evening.
+In fact, it has been the Commission's experience that conducting service hearings virtually may actually increase customer participation.
+Unlike in-person service hearings, where the location and time of a service hearing dictates customer participation, virtual hearings empower customers to choose which time of day is most convenient for them - morning, afternoon, or evening.
 This enhanced customer choice comes without the expense or inconvenience of travel or lost work hours.
-During virtual service hearings held in the most recent gas utility rate case regarding Peoples Gas Company, 21 customers testified virtually, which was a 162.5% increase in the total number of participating customers compared to the eight customers who participated at in-person service hearings held in Peoples' 2008 rate case.
+During virtual service hearings held in the most recent gas utility rate case regarding Peoples Gas Company,7 21 customers testified virtually, which was a 162.5% increase in the total number of participating customers compared to the eight customers who participated at in-person service hearings held in Peoples' 2008 rate case.8

 As with in-person service hearings, virtual service hearings will allow customers the option to submit written comments concerning their service, the proposed rate increase, or any other matter to be considered in this proceeding.
-A form is attached to the rate case overview for this purpose, or they can simply send an email or letter to our Clerk's Office.
+A form is attached to the rate case overview for this purpose, or they can simply send an email or letter to the Commission Clerk's Office.
 All written comments are included in the correspondence side of the docket file where they are reviewed by the Commission.